lego2003/My-Assignment/Battle of Neighborhoods in Ho Chi Minh City.md

 # 2. Data Sets and APIs
 ### Ho Chi Minh Neighborhoods Data
 List of districts, wards of Ho Chi Minh.
-I download from the following url: https://www.gso.gov.vn/dmhc2015/Default.aspx.
-After download and processI upload file csv to github https://github.com/lego2003/My-Assignment/blob/master/HoChiMinhCity.csv.
+I downloaded from the following url: https://www.gso.gov.vn/dmhc2015/Default.aspx.
+After downloading and processing, I uploaded file csv to github https://github.com/lego2003/My-Assignment/blob/master/HoChiMinhCity.csv.
 ### Google map API
 This project would use Google Map API Geocoder to get the Latitude and Longitude of each area.
 ### Foursquare API